 Who is qualified for the FAFSA?

 All U.S. citizens and eligible non-citizens are qualified.
-Eligible non-citizens include U.S. Nationals, U.S. Permanent Residents, or an individual who has an Arrival-Departure Record (I-94) from USCIS showing one of a list of specific designations.
-You must also have a valid SSN and be signed up for Selective Service if you’re a male between ages 18-25.
+Eligible non-citizens include U.S. Nationals, U.S. Permanent Residents, or individuals who have an Arrival-Departure Record (I-94) from USCIS showing one of a list of specific designations.
+You must also have a valid SSN and be signed up for Selective Service if you’re a male between ages 18 and 25.